 James L. Fritz/Charlotte Newcombe Scholarship for Mature Women and Men Students

 The James L. Fritz/Charlotte Newcombe Scholarship for Mature Women and Men Students is open to male and female students ages 25 and older, on the basis of financial need, academic record and professional/career aspirations.
 In August, an email is sent to all matriculated sgps students who meet the criteria, inviting them to apply for the endowed scholarship.

 For current sgps students pursuing an associate or bachelor's degree who have completed a minimum of 24 semester hours of graded coursework; achieved a minimum 3.2 GPA in all coursework; and have demonstrated financial need.
 For information, contact your academic advisor.

 (sgps applicant does not have to be a member of ASL to apply.)

 Phi Theta Kappa (PTK)

-Beginning in the 2019-2020 Academic Year, newly admitted students to the School of Continuing and Professional Studies who are members of the Phi Theta Kappa (PTK) International Honor Society are eligible for a 10% tuition discount in any undergraduate program offered by the School of Continuing and Professional Studies (SCPS) at Elizabethtown College.
-Candidates must provide proof of membership in PTK and possess a 3.5 cumulative GPA upon admission into SCPS.
+Beginning in the 2019-2020 Academic Year, newly admitted students to the School of Graduate and Professional Studies who are members of the Phi Theta Kappa (PTK) International Honor Society are eligible for a 10% tuition discount in any undergraduate program offered by the School of Graduate and Professional Studies (sgps) at Elizabethtown College.
+Candidates must provide proof of membership in PTK and possess a 3.5 cumulative GPA upon admission into sgps.
 Candidates must maintain a 3.0 cumulative GPA throughout their program and complete a minimum of 18 credits each academic year in order to maintain the PTK discount.
 Eligible candidates should complete the PTK tuition discount form.

 There are numerous external scholarships available to nontraditional students.
 We've compiled a list, available in the PDF documents.
 Please know that these links take you off our website; we do not monitor or control the information provided on these websites.
 This information is provided for your convenience only.